xerc/mac-install-guide/ruby/index.md

-> Rails might not be your best option!
-Learn more about the [Beyond Rails](https://tutorials.yax.com/articles/beyond-rails/index.html) tutorial series I'm writing.

 How to install Ruby on Rails on a Mac.
 With Rails 6.1 on macOS Big Sur or Catalina.
 Up-to-date and kitchen-tested instructions, with troubleshooting tips, from the author of the book, _[Learn Ruby on Rails](https://learn-rails.com/)_.

 This article will help you set up a development environment for Ruby on Rails, whether you are an experienced developer setting up a new computer or only a Rails beginner.
 This guide can be used with either macOS Big Sur or Catalina (instructions are the same).